egremyb/STIProject/README.md

 ## Installation

-Here is the explaination on how to install the site :
+Here is the explanation on how to install the site :

 1. Clone the project using the command git clone :
   `git clone git@github.com:Naludrag/STIProject.git`